lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 # Initiative

 Actions within a turn are resolved in order based on an Ability Roll for initiative.
 The game determines which ability is used for initiative.
-In **[FS3 Core](/fs3/fs3-3/core)**, it's Composure.
+For an example, see **[FS3 Core](/fs3/fs3-3/core)**.
 The number of Successes determines the order of actions, with higher results going first.

 Wound modifiers take effect as soon as they happen, but Knockout rolls (see **Knockout** below) are done at the end.
 This means that a character still gets a chance for a dying gasp even as he’s being taken out.